commschamp/commschamp.github.io/_posts/2019-06-05-comms-release-v1.3.md

 ---
 date: 2019-06-05
-title: v1.3 of COMMS Library is released.
+title: v1.3 of COMMS Library is released
 categories:
   - news
 ---